2.4.9: Ellucian Colleague Change Management Procedures

 1. Ellucian issues patches and posts information in client portal.

 2. IT downloads and installs the patches in to the Colleague Test environment and emails out the descriptions to the Ellucian CORE Team.
-IT creates a network folder in \\vault\datatel\patches for the patch group.
+IT creates a SharePoint site to share the documentation on the patches.

-3. The patch documentation is also placed in the shared folder.
+3. The patch checklists are also placed in the SharePoint site.

-4. IT Datatel Administrators: a. are notified that new patches have been released b. will research patches and the impact on the system c. install patches in Test Databases d. notify Datatel CORE Team of patches and testing
+4. IT Colleague Administrators: a. download patches from the Ellucian site into Colleague including all patches recommended for installation by Elluican b. will research patches and the impact on the system c. install patches in Test Databases d. notify the Ellucian CORE Team of patches and testing

 5. IT will email the Ellucian CORE Team: